eugenevve/MiroCopy-Converter-Bot/README.md

 ## 📌 Notes

-- Only images are supported
-- Large albums may take a few seconds to process
+- Large files or albums may take a few seconds to process
 - Temporary files are deleted automatically